Garrison Point: Features

 The park features pedestrian and cycleways, picnic shelters, BBQs, children's playgrounds, large car parking and bus access, toilet block, a wharf and a performance stage.
 Widely used by the public, Garrison Point is the most known of the reserves, especially for larger groups and for people with disabilities.
 It is a popular festive site for community events where it is exceedingly used by large groups of people.
 Though there is poor accessibility at the timber boardwalk near the waterway.
 Recently, park furniture has been installed at the site.
 The park is also the local focus of annual Australia Day celebrations in the Bankstown area.

+Proposals

+Plans for Garrison Point Reserve proposed re-establishing and maintaining the beach by relocating the existing salt marsh, removing weeds, debris and mud, and adding sand to restore the shoreline and reduce erosion.
+The proposal also included a sandstone beach edge, facilities for launching kayaks, and a water tap for visitors to clean themselves after using the beach.
+New park furniture, including seating and shaded picnic tables, has been installed at Garrison Point and Lake Gillawarna, with accessibility improvements for people with disabilities.
+The furniture was introduced as part of a distinctive visual identity for Mirambeena Regional Park and is intended to be adopted throughout the reserve, with potential use in other parks along the Georges River.
+Plans also proposed installing interpretive signage near the Garrison Point beach to commemorate the landing of George Bass and Matthew Flinders, and formalising the beach with a sandstone edge.